catalinii/minisatip/README.md

 * -B X : set the app socket write buffer to X KB.
 	* eg: -B 10000 - to set the socket buffer to 10MB

+* -z --cache-dir dir : set the app cache directory to dir.
+The directory will be created if it doesn't exist.
+	* defaults to /var/cache/minisati

 * -d --diseqc ADAPTER1:COMMITTED1-UNCOMMITTED1[,ADAPTER2:COMMITTED2-UNCOMMITTED2[,...]
 	* The first argument is the adapter number, second is the number of committed packets to send to a Diseqc 1.0 switch, third the number of uncommitted commands to sent to a Diseqc 1.1 switch
 	The higher number between the committed and uncommitted will be sent first.